LovesWorking/react-query-external-sync/README.md

       socketURL: "http://localhost:4000",
     });
 ```
-- **query**: An object containing user information.
+- **query**: Contains user information for identifying and managing connections in the dashboard.
-- **queryClient**: Your React Query client instance.
+- **queryClient**: Your application's React Query client instance.
-- **socketURL**: The URL of your socket io server.
+- **socketURL**: The URL where your Socket.io server is hosted.

  ### Connecting to the Server

-Use the `connect` function to establish a connection to the socket server.
-Check the connection status with `isConnected`.
-This will allow the app to sync all data between itself and the external dev tools.
+Utilize the connect function to initiate a connection with the socket server.
+Monitor the connection status using isConnected.

 ### Disconnecting from the Server

-Use the `disconnect` function to terminate the connection.
+Terminate the connection to the socket server by invoking the disconnect function.

 ### Accessing Queries

-The `queries` property provides access to the synced queries data.
-Use this for debugging.
+The queries property grants access to the synchronized query data, facilitating debugging and state management.

-### That's it for the client part!
-Now we'll need to setup the external dashboard!

-### Installation
+### Socket IO Server

 Run the following command in your Node server directory: